Connect with others who understand.

 Medically reviewed by Kevin Berman, M.D., Ph.D.

-People living with eczema often look for ways to ease their symptoms while trying to identify factors in their lifestyle, diet, or environment that trigger itchy, discolored, and dry skin.
-Surprisingly, one potential trigger is vaping.
+People living with eczema are often on the lookout for ways to ease their symptoms.
+For many, this means finding factors in their lifestyle, diet, or environment that trigger itchy, discolored, and dry skin.
+One potential trigger that may come as a surprise is vaping.

-Eczema is a complex skin condition with various triggers, and for some people, the chemicals and irritants found in vaping products can make their symptoms worse.
-The particles produced during vaping can irritate the skin, leading to increased inflammation and itchiness.
+Eczema is a complex skin condition with various triggers.
+For some people, chemicals and irritants, including those found in vaping products, can make eczema symptoms worse.
+The particles produced during vaping may irritate the skin, leading to increased inflammation and itchiness.

-This article explores the connection between vaping and eczema, addressing the ingredients in vaping products, their impact on the skin, and potential links to eczema flares.
+Here, we discuss the connection between vaping and eczema.
+You’ll discover the ingredients in vaping products, their impact on the skin, and potential links to eczema flares.

 What Is Vaping?

 Vaping is the act of inhaling and exhaling a vapor produced by a vaping device.
 These devices go by many different names, such as vapes, electronic cigarettes, vape pens, and e-cigs.
 Vapes typically contain an e-liquid or vape juice.
-The liquid, when heated up through battery power, creates a vapor that users inhale.
+When heated up through battery power, the liquid creates a vapor that users inhale.

 What Is in Vape Liquid?

-Most vapes contain nicotine in a concentration much higher than traditional cigarettes.
-Nicotine is a highly addictive stimulant drug, which is naturally found in tobacco.
-Vapes can also come without nicotine.
-Other drugs that people vape include potentially illicit drugs, such as marijuana (THC) or ketamine, each with their potential risks.
+Many vapes contain more nicotine than regular cigarettes.
+Nicotine is a highly addictive stimulant drug that’s naturally found in tobacco.
+Vapes may be labeled nicotine-free, but these usually still contain small amounts of nicotine.
+People also vape other illicit drugs, such as marijuana (THC), each with their own potential health risks.

-Beyond these drugs, the ingredient list in the vapor is long.
-The ingredients in e-liquids can vary, but they commonly consist of propylene glycol, flavorings, toxic metals, and other additives.
-Although many believe vaping to be a safer alternative to smoking, one review of 29 articles about vaping found 22 toxic substances besides nicotine in e-cigarette liquids.
+Many people believe vaping to be a safer alternative to smoking.
+But, beyond these drugs, the ingredient list in the vapor is long.
+Ingredients in e-liquids can vary but often include propylene glycol, flavorings, toxic metals, and other additives.
+One review found 22 toxic substances present in e-cigarette liquids aside from nicotine.

 Ingredients in Vaping Products and Their Impact on the Skin